FevGrave/EDF_6-1/README.md

 ![Generic badge](https://img.shields.io/badge/자막-KR_(5)-blueviolet?style=plastic&logo)
 ![Generic badge](https://img.shields.io/badge/Titulky,_uživatelské_rozhraní_a_dabing-CZ_(5&6)-blueviolet?style=plastic&logo)

-## Please Support the official developers of SANDLOT and D3 PUBLISHER INC.
-# EARTH DEFENSE FORCE is the registered trademark of SANDLOT and D3 PUBLISHER INC. This project is not affiliated with or endorsed by SANDLOT or D3 PUBLISHER INC.
+# EARTH DEFENSE FORCE is the registered trademark of SANDLOT and D3 PUBLISHER INC. This project is not affiliated with or endorsed by SANDLOT or D3 PUBLISHER INC. Please Support the official developers of SANDLOT and D3 PUBLISHER INC.